Frequently Asked Questions

 If I'm a victim or witness, who do I contact for information?

-How can I charge someone with committing a crime against me?You should call the police to make a report.
-You can also go to a District Court Commissioner and file charges against the person who you allege committed a crime against you.
-Our office has a special division to review these matters.
+How do I report a crime?Victims or witnesses should call the police to make a report.
+IN certain circumstance, you may also go to a District Court Commissioner and file charges against the person who you allege committed a crime against you.

 What if I can't show up for court even after having receiving a subpoena?A subpoena means you MUST come to court on the assigned date.
 If you are unable to do so the Assistant State's Attorney handling the case or Victim-Witness Specialist MUST personally excuse you.
 Not showing up for your court date may result in a bench warrant or body attachment being issued for your arrest.

-What is my court date?Please check Maryland Judiciary Case Search or contact the Victim-Witness advocate assigned to your case.
+When is my court date?The court date is locate on the subpeaon.
+If you did not reciev a subpeon, check Maryland Judiciary Case Search or contact the Victim-Witness advocate assigned to your case.

 How do I find out if there are any charges against me?Please check Maryland Judiciary Case Search